chekri/PhD_Thesis/CTCR/README.md

 4.***Example3.auto***: (section 7.2.2 of thesis)

-These scripts generate solutions conssiting of both CTCR equilibria and the corresponding Jacobi equations.
+These scripts generate solutions consisting of both CTCR equilibria and the corresponding Jacobi equations.
 The Python code "CTCR_conjugatepoints.py" computes the conjugate points from this solution files and plots the conjugate point computations.

+The folder "CTCRwithoutStability/Conserved_quantities" contains codes for verifying the convergence of the numerical solutions (section 7.3).
+The auto script files generate the solutions.
+The Python code "Conserved.py" computes the conserved quantities such as Hamiltonian, the norm of the quaternion, and $\mu \cdot \mathbf{q} + 2 \mathbf{r} \cdot \mathbf{n} $ along different sections of the tubes.